Ekristoffe/node-red-contrib-wellness/README.md

 *   0.0.4 Common function to helper
 *   0.0.5 Naming update
 *   0.0.6 Bugfix with node.status
 *   0.0.7 Bugfix with filenames
+*   0.0.8 Bugfix for unknown value